-She did more than talk about tuberculosis.
-She also was talking about politics - getting people registered, making sure they got to the polls, discussing the days' issues, and demystifying the mechanics of voting.
+While Modjeska was hired to reduce the incidence of tuberculosis, she took a broader and practical approach, teaching women about sexually transmitted also was talking about politics - getting people registered, making sure they got to the polls, discussing the days' issues, and demystifying the mechanics of voting.

 Modjeska's increasing involvement with politics and the NAACP became a problem for her boss, Chauncey MacDonald, who also didn't like it that Modjeska was holding meetings on Sundays, a practice she thought ungodly.
-When she asked that she do as the white ladies did and meet on weekday mornings, Modjeska icily reminded MacDonald that the white women were able to do so because black
+When she asked that she do as the white ladies did and meet on weekday mornings, Modjeska icily reminded MacDonald that the white women were able to do so because black women were at their homes taking care of their children.